New York City New Developments

 - 1% New York City mansion tax for properties at or over $1 million in value

-- NYC Transfer Tax of 1 percent of the purchase price for homes costing up to $500,000 and 1.425 percent of the purchase price for over $500,000.
+- NYC Transfer Tax is 1 percent of the purchase price for homes up to $500,000 and 1.425 percent for homes over $500,000.

-- State transfer tax; $4 per $1,000; of the developments purchase price.
+- State transfer tax: $4 per $1,000 of the development purchase price.

-- The sponsor’s attorney fee usually $1,500+.
+- The sponsor’s attorney fee is usually $1,500+.

 Buyers who finance must pay closing costs of five or more percent of the purchase price.

-Hire an Expert New Development Buyer’s Agent
+Hire an Expert Buyer’s Agent

-Seasoned agents with industry relationships can help you purchase an off-the-plan condo before the offering; it is released to the public: Schedule A and the ability to choose between the best units within the building.
+We recommend having dedicated buyer agents when buying properties, especially new developments.
+Seasoned agents with industry relationships can help you purchase an off-the-plan condo before the offering is released to the public at Schedule A pricing and the ability to request unreleased units with a better floorplan and view.